-The sanctuary at Fatima is built on the site that three children saw multiple visions of the Virgin Mary.
-It is said that the Virgin told the children three secrets that they would later share with the world, they became known as the Secrets of Fatima.
+The sanctuary at Fatima is built on the site where three children saw multiple visions of the Virgin Mary.
+It is said that the Virgin told the children three secrets that they would later share with the world.
+They became known as the Secrets of Fatima.

-After much scrutiny by the Catholic religion, it was decided that this miracle did happen and very quickly it became of huge interest to Catholics around the world.
+After much scrutiny by the Catholic religion, it was decided that this miracle did happen and very quickly became of huge interest to Catholics worldwide.

 It wasn’t long before followers started making a pilgrimage to the site and The Sanctuary of Our Lady of Fátima was born.

-The most recent addition to the site was the huge Basilica of the Holy Trinity which was completed in 2007.
+The most recent addition to the site was the huge Basilica of the Holy Trinity, completed in 2007.
 In my eyes, from the outside, it looks more like a football stadium than a church, but on the inside it is everything you would expect, just bigger, seating nearly 9000 people.

 At the opposite end of the site is the more traditional looking Basilica of Our Lady of the Rosary, built between 1928 to 1953 and has the tombs of the three shepherd children that had the original visions.